girliemac/html5-notifications-webOS-style/README.md

 ## Known Problems

+- Chrome for Android does not support the feature
+- Firefox on Android does support, however, only one line (the last line) is displayed on the native notification bar on top.
+No extra UI or window from browser.
-- On Chrome 33, `close()` method does not seem to work.
+- On Chrome (tested on 33), `close()` method does not seem to work.
 Notification windows fails to close automatically.